hubtype/botonic/packages/botonic-nlu/README.md

 #### **BotonicNLU.trainTestSplit**

-It splits the loaded dataset in two sets: one for training the model and the other for evaluating it.
+It splits the loaded dataset in two sets: one for training the model and the other for testing it.

 ```ts
 trainTestSplit(options: {